sambhavsaxena/sambhavsaxena/data/blog/open-ide-architecture.md

     - The user submits the code as request body to the API endpoint
     - The server captures this request and passes it to the controller
     - The controller parses the source code and detects the language
-    - Respective functions written in operations directry are called
+    - Respective functions written in operations directory are called
     - Each function performs the required operations and returns the output
     - The response is sent back to the user

+#### What happens inside each controller and how does operations operate?

+The controller is the first file that is called when a request is made to the server.
+The controller is responsible for parsing the request body, and detecting the language of the source code.
+The controller then calls the respective functions in the `operations` folder, and returns the response to the user.

+Now, operations are independent of each other and the platform.
+If a language needs to be compiled before execution, the control goes to the [compilers](https://github.com/sambhavsaxena/openIDE/tree/main/operations/compilers) directory, where the compiler commands create a binary file for each source.
+This binary is stored [here](https://github.com/sambhavsaxena/openIDE/tree/main/operations/binaries).
+Compilers for each supported language had to be installed on the server before deployment.

+Next, these binaries are called by the controller, execution takes place in order of FCFS handled by the server OS, and the output is returned to the user.

+If the language is interpreted, the control goes to the [interpreters](https://github.com/sambhavsaxena/openIDE/tree/main/operations/interpreters) directory, where the interpreter commands execute the source code and return the output directly.

 After the iterations hit and trials, I finally decided to just stick with a compiler framework, that would be more versatile than most of the existing online compilers.

 There are two main components of the system, the frontend and the backend.
-The frontend is a React app, and the backend is a NodeJS app.
-The frontend is hosted on Vercel, and the backend is hosted on Render.
+The frontend is a React app, and the backend is a NodeJS runtime.
+The frontend is hosted on Vercel, where as, the backend is hosted on Render.

 Why choose Render?
-Because it's servers already have compilers like `Javac`, `GCC`, `G++`, `Python3`, `NodeJS` and `Java` installed, and it's servers are effectively fast.
+Because... it is the only free of cost service to host server based apps remotely.
+I had to use a service like Render because I didn't want to host the server on my local machine, and I didn't want to pay for a service like Heroku.
+Render is a great service, it's servers are fast, and eats up less bandwidth per request, providing low latency.

 As a finished product, it still has several bugs to debug, and several features to add.
 But, I'm pretty happy with the current architecture, and I'm that I got to learn a lot more OS oriented concepts while working on this project.